Windows 8 Enterprise holds bag of goodies

 The enterprise version will provide DirectAccess, an auto-setup VPN that admins can use to patch, update and set policies on remote machines.
 The tool supports IPv4 as well as IPv6, Microsoft says.

 Branch Cache enables storing content from corporate servers within branch offices so when it is called for repeatedly it doesn't have to cross the WAN over and over, reducing traffic on the wire and improving response time.
-When used in combination with Windows 2012, which is available later this year, Branch Cache will be easier to deploy and scale, and will improve as well as optimize use of WAN bandwidth further.
+When used in combination with Windows Server 2012, which is available later this year, Branch Cache will be easier to deploy and scale, and will improve security as well as optimize use of WAN bandwidth further.